robertmartin8/ReasonableDeviations/_notes/papers/ripple_consensus_protocol.md

     - this is necessary to avoid the **Double-Spend Problem**
 - **Utility**:
     - this is the most abstract and poorly defined of the three categories.
 It relates to what the network is like for users.
-    - e.g latency, computing power required for correctness, the technical proficiency required by users
+    - e.g. latency, computing power required for correctness, the technical proficiency required by users

 ### Consensus

-- **Nonfaulty** nodes behave honestly and without error, whereas **faulty nodes** may be honest (e.g suffering from data corruption) or malicious (*Byzantine* errors).
+- **Nonfaulty** nodes behave honestly and without error, whereas **faulty nodes** may be honest (e.g. suffering from data corruption) or malicious (*Byzantine* errors).
 - Consensus is defined according to three axioms:
     - **C1.** Every nonfaulty node makes a decision in finite time
     - **C2.** All nonfaulty nodes decide on the same value